Lars Nootbaar Player Props: Cardinals vs. Angels

 Lars Nootbaar At The Plate

-- Nootbaar is hitting .240 with a double, two home runs and 17 walks.
+- Nootbaar is batting .231 with a double, two home runs and 18 walks.

-- This year, Nootbaar has totaled at least one hit in nine of 15 games (60.0%), and had multiple hits twice.
+- This year, Nootbaar has posted at least one hit in nine of 16 games (56.3%), and had multiple hits twice.

-- He has hit a home run in two of 15 games played this season, and in 3.1% of his plate appearances.
+- He has hit a home run in two of 16 games played this year, and in 2.9% of his plate appearances.

-- In five games this year, Nootbaar has picked up an RBI, with more than one RBI once.
+- Nootbaar has driven in a run in five games this season (31.3%), including one multiple-RBI game.

-- In seven of 15 games this season, he has scored, including multiple runs once.
+- In seven of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.